timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 22-SEA GRANT COLLEGES AND MARINE SCIENCE DEVELOPMENT/SUBCHAPTER II-NATIONAL SEA GRANT COLLEGE PROGRAM.md

   * (D) encourage the establishment and growth of sea grant programs, and cooperation and coordination with other Federal activities in fields related to ocean, coastal, and Great Lakes resources.

-* (3) With respect to sea grant colleges and sea grant institutes, the Director shall—
+* (3) With respect to sea grant colleges, sea grant institutes, sea grant programs, and sea grant projects, the Director shall—

   * (A) evaluate and assess the performance of the programs of sea grant colleges and sea grant institutes, using the priorities, guidelines, and qualifications established by the Secretary under subsection (c), and determine which of the programs are the best managed and carry out the highest quality research, education, extension, and training activities;

-  * (B) subject to the availability of appropriations, allocate funding among sea grant colleges and sea grant institutes so as to—
+  * (B) subject to the availability of appropriations, allocate funding among sea grant colleges, sea grant institutes, sea grant programs, and sea grant projects so as to—

     * (i) promote healthy competition among sea grant colleges and institutes;